 So we milled around Base Camp for the evening and tried to go to bed early, knowing our alarms were set for 1 am.
 But as anyone who has been at altitude can testify, when you gain a lot of height in a day, it’s so hard to sleep.
 So a restless evening in the tent ensued before the alarm was buzzing and we were ready to go.
 Pitch black, about 5 degrees in temperature, harnesses on and summit bag packed, we were off.

-The entire Base Camp to Summit is almost sheer cliff.
+The entire Base Camp to Summit is an almost sheer cliff.
 It’s fixed ropes the whole way, hence the rappelling and jumar skills required.
 Lot’s of the climbing requires full trust in your upper body strength and the integrity of the equipment.
-At times you’re required to balance on mm of cliff, with all your weight on one hand on the fixed rope, with sheer drops beneath you.
-In a way, it’s almost good to start at 2am because you can see very little and the fear doesn’t get a chance to accumulate.
+At times you’re required to balance on razor-thin sections of cliff, with all your weight on one hand on the fixed rope, with sheer drops beneath you.
+In a way, it’s almost good to start at 2 am because you can see very little and the fear doesn’t get a chance to accumulate.

 We were the only people on the mountain, privileged to see how beautiful this part of this isolated island was.
 You’re forced to take a moment and appreciate where life has brought you, but I snapped out of quickly and pressed on.
 One miss-clip of a fixed rope, forget to attach the safety, and you’re dead.
 Black and white.
 This is why Puncak Jaya is the most technical of the Seven Summits.

 Climbing Puncak Jaya, another Seven Summit, was an amazing experience.
-It doesn’t come cheap, and it’s not easy, but it’s certainly doable for people with a decent level of fitness and even a little mountain experience.
+Climbing Puncak Jaya though, it doesn’t come cheap, and it’s not easy.
+But it’s certainly doable for people with a decent level of fitness and even a little mountain experience.
 The area that the mountain is located in is unreal too, so beautiful and completely untouched by tourism.
 I’d recommend West Papua to any intrepid travellers too.
 But Puncak Jaya?
 Do it.
 Ignore the costs you read online, they’re crazy, go through the guys I used – Summit Carstensz, save yourself a fortune and send me a pic from the top.
 Good luck!